Invirase Prescribing Information

 Indications and Usage for Invirase

-Invirase in combination with ritonavir and other antiretroviral agents is indicated for the treatment of HIV-1 infection in adults (over the age of 16 years).
+INVIRASE is an HIV-1 protease inhibitor indicated for the treatment of HIV-1 infection in combination with ritonavir and other antiretroviral agents in adults (over the age of 16 years).
+(1)

 Invirase Dosage and Administration

 - INVIRASE must be administered in combination with ritonavir.
 (2.1)

 - Adults (over the age of 16 years): INVIRASE 1,000 mg twice daily (2 × 500 mg tablets) in combination with ritonavir 100 mg twice daily.
 (2.1)

 - Treatment-naïve patients initiating treatment with INVIRASE/ritonavir: First 7 days of treatment: INVIRASE 500 mg twice daily with ritonavir 100 mg twice daily.
 After 7 days: INVIRASE 1,000 mg twice daily with ritonavir 100 mg twice daily.
 (2.1)